 I discovered labneh not so long ago and have completely fell in love with it.
-It’s a delicious (and healthier) alternative to cream cheese plus it’s so easy to make.
+It’s a delicious (and healthier) alternative to cream cheese and it’s so easy to make.
 Traditionally, this middle eastern yogurt cheese is served as a dip topped with a bit of olive oil and za’atar (a mix of spices and herbs including dried oregano, thyme, and/or marjoram, sumac and toasted sesame seeds), but you can personalize it with any toppings of your choice.
-Here I served my homemade labneh with roasted cherry tomatoes, garlic and basil for a perfect summer appetizer.
+Here I served it with roasted cherry tomatoes, garlic and basil for a perfect summer appetizer.

 Ingredients (serves 4)

 For the labneh :

 – 500g of quality full-fat cow’s milk yogurt